Top 12 Customer Retention Strategies To Avoid Churn & Improve Profits

 3. How do you prefer interacting with customer support?
 (Omnichannel options)

-9. Keep and over deliver on promises
+9. Keep over-delivering on promises

-You should always go the extra mile for customers to fulfil their expectations and deliver an excellent experience.
-This includes actively getting ahead of issues before they really become a problem for your customer.
+You should always go the extra mile for customers to fulfill their expectations and deliver an excellent experience.
+This includes actively getting ahead of issues before they become a problem for your customer.
 For instance, you could identify the top issues your customers are currently facing by understanding their perspective better through surveys and taking steps to fix them.

 10. Create a community with user-generated content

 People love to belong to something, whether that’s a community or group – they like to be involved.
 That’s why creating exclusive gated user-only content is a great customer retention strategy, as it creates a user community that benefits your customers.
-By having access to valuable and helpful resources, they can also be part of a like-minded community that gives them the opportunity to discuss noteworthy topics and ask questions about your products and services.
+By having access to valuable and helpful resources, they can also be part of a like-minded community that allows them to discuss noteworthy topics and ask questions about your products and services.

 11. Listen closely to lost customers